mihailfox/proxmox-openapi/docs/automation.md

 3. **Automated workflows**
    - Publishing a GitHub Release triggers `.github/workflows/release.yml`, which aligns all package versions with the tag, scrapes the upstream Proxmox VE version, regenerates artifacts, writes release notes, publishes assets via `softprops/action-gh-release@v2`, and commits the version bump back to `main`.
 It also builds and publishes `@mihailfox/proxmox-openapi` to GitHub Packages with provenance.
+   - The release notes composer always appends the artifact inventory after the changelog content, even for first-time releases with no prior history.

 4. **Post-publish validation**
    - Download archives from the GitHub release and verify checksums (`openapi.sha256.json`).